Gold coin: Bullion coins

-The European Commission publishes annually a list of gold coins which must be treated as investment gold coins in all EU Member States.
-The list has legal force and supplements the law.
-In the United Kingdom, HM Revenue and Customs have added an additional list of gold coins alongside the European Commission list.
-These are gold coins that HM Revenue & Customs recognise as falling within the exemption for investment gold coins.
-This second list does not have legal force.
+The European Commission publishes a list of gold coins which legally must be treated as investment gold coins in all EU Member States.
+In the United Kingdom, HM Revenue and Customs have issued an additional list of gold coins that HM Revenue & Customs recognize as falling within the exemption for investment gold coins, though this second list does not have legal force.